Early Life and Olympic Debut

-Allyson Felix made her Olympic debut at just 18 years old and went on to become one of the most decorated athletes in track and field history.
-Across five Olympic Games—from Athens 2004 to Tokyo 2020—Felix won 11 Olympic medals, including seven gold, the most ever by a female track and field athlete.
+Allyson Felix made her Olympic debut at just 18 years old and went on to become one of the most decorated athletes in track and field history, and one of the most decorated Black Olympians for Team USA.
+Across five Olympic Games, from Athens 2004 to Tokyo 2020, Felix won 11 Olympic medals, including seven gold, the most ever by a female track and field athlete.

 Born and raised in Los Angeles, Felix began running competitively in high school, where she quickly emerged as one of the nation’s top sprinters.
 By the time she competed in her first Olympics, she had already earned the nickname “Chicken Legs” from her teammates for her slender build and unassuming presence—traits that belied her explosive speed.
 In Athens, she won silver in the 200 meters.
 Four years later in Beijing, she added another silver and her first Olympic gold as part of the 4×400-meter relay.